jasp-stats/jasp-desktop/Resources/Help/analyses/bffromtonesample.md

 Default Output
 -------

-### Bayes factor for Independent Samples T-Test:
+### Bayes factor for One Sample T-Test:
 - BF10 (or BF01): Bayes factor.
 If one-sided test is requested:
-  - BF+0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that Group one > Group two
+  - BF+0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that the population mean is larger than the test value
-  - BF-0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that Group one < Group two
+  - BF-0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that the population mean is smaller than the test value
-  - BF0+: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that Group one > Group two
+  - BF0+: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that the population mean is larger than the test value
-  - BF0-: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that Group one < Group two
+  - BF0-: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that that the population mean is smaller than the test value
-- error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.
+- error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor

 Additional Options
 -------